DarktideLegend/AveragePlayerLevelXpModifier/README.md

 # AveragePlayerLevelXpModifier

-This is a mod that calculates the highest level character from each player's account on the server (does not include admin accounts).
-The average player level is divided by the character's level to determine their xp modifier.
+This is a mod that calculates the highest level character from each player's account on the server (does not include admin accounts) and finds the average.
+The average player level for the entire server is divided by the character's level to determine their xp modifier.

 **Example:**